Spha88/Hello-world/README.md

 # Hello world

-My name is Siphamandla Mehlomakulu, ypu can call me Spha my nickname
+My name is Siphamandla Mehlomakulu, you can call me Spha my nickname

 I joined github because I see every webdeveloper I find on the internet mentions something about this site, it must be special,